alisha0906/pubmed-paper-fetcher/README.md

 JSON output – add a --json flag and call df.to_json().

 Higher concurrency – wrap efetch calls with asyncio or ThreadPoolExecutor (respect NCBI rate limits!).

+### Credits
+Powered by NCBI E-utilities, Requests, lxml, pandas, and Rich.
+Built with ❤️ for researchers, data scientists, and competitive-intelligence teams.

+Enjoy your PubMed Paper Fetcher and happy hunting! 🧪